 "Take a break once an hour, even if only for five minutes, to stretch and move around!"
 Asay encourages.
 "This will decrease fatigue, get your blood flowing through the muscles, and get your heart rate up, burning calories."
 (Plus, a quick stretch break is probably one of the most enjoyable ways to detox your body, no?)

 At the top of the list of nutritionist-approved drinks: herbal teas, mineral broths, and (you guessed it) good old H2O.
 (You can find more ideas here.)

 5. And avoid alcohol while you're at it

 Sadly, that "hair of the dog" mimosa is not detox-friendly.
-"To our bodies, alcohol is a toxin, which means when we ingest it, our bodies will work to metabolise the alcohol before other sources of energy," Asay says.
+"To our bodies, alcohol is a toxin, which means when we ingest it, our bodies will work to metabolize the alcohol before other sources of energy," Asay says.
 In other words, while your body is busy working on the alcohol, the other calories in your food or drink will store as fat.
-Not to mention, alcohol will dehydrate and fatigue you.
+Not to mention alcohol will dehydrate and fatigue you.
 If you're serious about detoxing quickly, lay off the stuff.

 When your body feels gross, your gut reaction (no pun intended) might be to swear off everything but green juice and water.
 But Asay says this type of thinking can be a mistake.
 "No single food or drink should be considered off-limits," she says.
 Instead, picture the foods you love on a spectrum, from those you should eat a lot of to those you should eat more sparingly.

 "Some examples of items to consume sparingly would be deep-fried items, sugary beverages, unfulfilling snacks like candy or chips, and highly processed meats such as hot dogs or bologna," Asay says.
 But if 7 p.m. strikes and you find yourself desperately craving chocolate, don't stress.
 You can still have a few squares of the stuff or a handful of chips.
 As long as your choices are mindful, your detox will still work.